 :

 Here, you can add all options that belong to your product.
-The important part is to wrap your options in different sections.
-Each section will represent one step on your product page.
+The important part is to wrap your options in sections.
+Each section will represent one step.

 You can add sections by clicking New Field